 In today’s world which is getting increasingly data-driven, one can’t successfully adopt a data-driven decision-making approach until key metrics are identified and tactics to measure those metrics are employed.
 There are plenty of tools that help us track such metrics and quantify the findings in the form of charts and graphs, so gone are those days where businesses and products were run on intuitions and assumptions.

-Data is of utmost importance to every stakeholder of the organization, especially the product managers who need to keep constant tap on the overall health of the product.
-But to derive sense out of such huge data, one has to find key metrics and KPIs that become the core parameter for measuring product growth and are in line with product vision, company goals and customer needs.
+Data is of utmost importance to every stakeholder of the organization, especially the product managers who need to keep a constant tap on the overall health of the product.
+But to derive sense out of such huge data, one has to find key metrics and KPIs that become the core parameter for measuring product growth and are in line with product vision, company goals, and customer needs.
 Moreover, utilizing custom software for visualizing such findings with charts, graphs or any other pictorial format helps the core team to grasp clear insights quickly.